kkatayama/plexarr/README.md

-# radarr_api
+# Plex, Sonarr, Radarr, and Bazarr API Python Wrapper with Added Features
-Python API for Radarr v3 with added features.
+Unofficial Python Wrapper for the Plex, Sonarr, Radarr, and Bazarr API with Added Features